Home Infos & Tips Venice: How much will the entrance fee cost? Prices & Infos

 Penalties for evasion of the entrance fee

-Few compromises are to be expected here.
-Entrance fees of this kind only make sense if they are paid by all those involved, if there are controls and if circumvention of the fee is penalised accordingly.
-According to the city, the fine is up to €300.
+We do not expect many compromises here.
+Entrance fees of this kind only make sense if they are paid by all participants, if there are controls and if evasion of the fee is penalized accordingly.
+According to the city, the fine can be as high as €300.

-So if you are planning a day trip to Venice from January 2025, you should definitely include the entrance fee to the historic centre of the lagoon city in your holiday budget.
-But you certainly don’t have to go to the Doge’s Palace prison (photo above)!
+So if you are planning a day trip to Venice from January 2025, you should definitely include the entrance fee to the historic center of the lagoon city in your vacation budget.
+But surely you don’t have to go to the prison of the Doge’s Palace (photo above)!

 How do you get to Venice?

-For individual travelers, it will not be possible to avoid the entrance fee.
-Venice is completely car-free, and public transport is only available on the waterways of the lagoon city.
-Whether by train, bus, or car, from the Santa Lucia train station or the Piazzale Roma bus station, it is only possible to continue on foot or by canal boat.
+It will not be possible for individual travelers to avoid paying the entrance fee.
+Venice is completely car-free and public transport is only available on the waterways of the lagoon city.
+Whether by train, bus or car, from Santa Lucia train station or Piazzale Roma bus station, the only way to continue is on foot or by canal boat.

 All other connections to Venice and the small lagoon islands are only possible by water.